madsjulia/Mads.jl/README.md

 Installation of MADS behind a firewall
 ------------------------------

 Julia uses git for package management.
-Add in the `.gitconfig` file in your home directory:
+Add in the `.gitconfig` file in your home directory to support git behind a firewall:

 ```
 [url "https://"]